 U-shaped kitchen layouts

 These can work well for small kitchens.
 You can easily create an efficient work triangle with the cooker, fridge and sink on each of the sides.
-Consider these points:
+Check out our favourite U-shaped kitchens for design ideas and consider these points:

 - To avoid a closed-in feel, think about open shelving or glazed wall cupboards, at least on one side of the U.

 - Make the most of the corners with specially designed pull-out interiors for the units located there.